hugo-astier/video-library-front/README.md

 # Video Library: React / Hooks / Suspense

 Simple app created for learning purposes using React as well as its latest features: Hooks and Suspense.
-The app is a video library, with the possibility of adding, editing, or deleting movies according to the user's privileges.
+It's a video library, with the possibility of adding, editing, or deleting movies according to the user's privileges.<br>
 It was initially a [tutorial](https://codewithmosh.com/p/mastering-react), but this tutorial wasn't using latest React's additions like Hooks and Suspense so I went ahead and modified the app to make use of them, and learnt them on the way.

-This repo is only the front-end part of the app, [the back-end (RESTful API)](https://github.com/hugo-astier/video-library-back) is completely separated.
+This repo is only the front-end part of the app, you can find the RESTful API back-end [here](https://github.com/hugo-astier/video-library-back).

 It uses: